Select Page

 Warning Calls

 Chipmunks use this sound as a warning call when ground predators are around.
-When a chipmunk notices a predator such as a cat, coyote, or raccoon, they make this call.
+When one of the chipmunks notices a predator such as a cat, coyote, or raccoon, they make this call.

-The other type of sound squirrels produce is the ‘chuck-chuck.’
+The other type of sound squirrels produce is the ‘cluck cluck.’
 This is described as a deep, clucking sound that comes out in a lower tone.
 This is meant to warn the other chipmunks of danger from aerial predators such as hawks.

 Chipmunks have distinct warning sounds for both the ground and aerial predators.
-Once others receive the message, they will scamper for safety and hide in their burrows.
+Once the others receive the message, they all scamper for safety and hide in their burrows.

 Sometimes, the chipmunk’s alert calls discourage predators from launching an attack.
 Domestic cats may give up hunting a chipmunk once the element of surprise is lost.